Skip to Content

 The amounts shown represent the maximum monthly cash benefits available to families with no countable income.
 Actual payments may vary based on a family’s income and other eligibility factors.

 Starting Oct.
-1, 2025, families receiving Temporary Assistance for Needy Families (TANF) will see an increase in child support payments from $150 to $200 per month.
-2
+1, 2025, families receiving Temporary Assistance for Needy Families (TANF) will see an increase in child support payments from $150 to $200 per month.2

 How do I apply for TANF in DC?

-Department of Human Services
+DC Department of Human Services

 District of Columbia Supplemental Nutrition Assistance Program (SNAP)